 You can also direct the extra money spent on a gaming laptop toward purchasing a higher-end business laptop.

-A similarly priced business laptop will likely be a premium product that offers comparable processing power, even if it does not have the screen size, resolution, or graphics capabilities of its gaming counterpart.
+A similarly priced business laptop will likely be a premium product that offers comparable processing power, even if it does not have its gaming counterpart’s screen size, resolution, or graphics capabilities.

 One less obvious factor to consider when deciding on a laptop category is design and aesthetics.